 Homemade granita recipes

-Coffee granita: coffee is another classic granita flavour.
+Coffee is another classic granita flavour.
 Our version is flavoured with freshly-brewed espresso and vanilla, topped with espresso-flavoured whipped cream, and served with amaretti biscuits.